aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/04-plugin-setup.md

 In order for a plugin to function, associated contracts need to be deployed and gathered, often requiring permissions from the DAO.
 For ex, a finance plugin might need the permission to `withdraw` assets from the treasury and a governance plugin will need permission to `execute` actions in the DAO.

-The required setup logic is written and taken care off by the plugin developer in the `PluginSetup` contract associated with each `Plugin` contract version release (see [Developing a Plugin](docs/core/02-how-to-guides/01-plugin-development/index.md)) which interact with the aragonOS framework infrastructure so that installing, updating, and uninstalling a plugin to a DAO through the UI becomes very simple for the DAO end-user.
+The required setup logic is written and taken care off by the plugin developer in the `PluginSetup` contract they create and that is associated with each `Plugin` contract version release (see [Developing a Plugin](docs/core/02-how-to-guides/01-plugin-development/index.md)).
+The `PluginSetup` contract then interacts with the aragonOS framework so that installing, updating, and uninstalling a plugin to a DAO through the UI becomes very simple for the DAO end-user.

 ### Security Considerations